xuancong84/dedicate-gpu-for-cuda/README.md

 1. To start the desktop environment using Intel graphics card, you first need to run `sudo prime-select intel` and reboot (or logout and login again)
 2. Every time after reboot, run the script, start-nvidia.sh , then you will be able to run CUDA programs.
 You can put it in your $HOME/bin folder.

+What the script start-nvidia.sh does is that it searches for the Nvidia kernel module nvidia.ko, and load it together with dependencies.

 Since NVIDIA updates their driver frequently, the location and filename of the kernel driver can change from /lib/modules/4.15.0-43-generic/updates/dkms/nvidia.ko at any time.
 Moreover, its dependency driver ipmi_msghandler might also change.
 You might need to modify the script accordingly.